 Professionally speaking, and this may sound cheesy, but I'm most proud of my decision to join The Julie Kinnear Team.
 I had worked in real estate on my own for a year, and I had the opportunity to host a few open houses for the team.
 I guess they noticed my abilities when I brought them offers on their listings, so when they decided to expand their team in 2011, I was invited to interview with them.
 I was lucky enough to get a position on the team and was smart enough to take that leap of faith.
 My growth since joining the team has been exponential, and the values of Julie and the team have been a huge inspiration and greatly influenced how I live my life.

-Tyler Delaney is a dedicated buyer specialist working primarily in the West end.
-If you're thinking about buying a home in Toronto, or if you have any real estate questions, reach out to Tyler at 416-602-5620 or
+Tyler Delaney works with our buyers and sellers primarily in the West End.
+If you're thinking about buying or selling a home in Toronto, or if you have any real estate questions, reach out to Tyler at 416-602-5620 or